VEuPathDB/stable_identifier_authority/schema/README.md

-The database schema for the stable_identifier_authority database.
+The database schema for the session_servive database.